Designing for Problems, Not Pages: The Login.gov Help Center

 This design emphasized granularity by segmenting troubleshooting into a step-by-step diagnostic process.
 Users would be asked a series of questions and be given simple instructions before taking them to a longer form help article.

-This approach was inspired by Dyson and Amazon's conversational approach to troubleshooting, thus making the experience less overwhelming for users.
+This approach was inspired by Dyson and Amazon's conversational approach to troubleshooting, segmenting information to make it less overwhelming for users.

 We conducted a remote moderated A/B/C usability test with 12 participants on desktops, comparing the existing help center (A) against the two prototypes (B and C).
 Participants were split into four groups: A/B, B/A, A/C, and C/A. This was done to reduce potential recency bias.

-Finding #1: Framing articles as user questions improved clarity and speed
+Finding #1: Framing articles from the perspective of the user improved clarity and speed

 "I feel like I’m on the right page because I see that this is my question."